Imageomics/naturelab/procedures/data_storage.md

 # Data Storage Protocols

 At the end of each data collection period, back up all data to OSC.
 For bioacoustic monitors and camera traps, data will be backed up once SD card is retrieved.
-For drone missions, data will be backed up after each flight.
+For drone missions, data will be backed up after each flight,

 ## Permanent Data Storage in [OSC](https://osc.edu/)
 Use Globus or rsync to backup data to OSC from SD cards or other storage devices.
 The data will be stored in the following directory structure: